vedi/knowledge-base/src/documents/university/articles/Grow_Analytics.html.md

 ## Get to know your players

-The [Analytics Dashboard](http://dashboard.soom.la/) provides you with useful informationabout your games.
+The [Analytics Dashboard](http://dashboard.soom.la/) provides you with useful information about your game.
 You can gain insights about your games' performance, analyze revenue, [retention](/university/articles/Grow_Retention) and a lot more.

 #### DASHBOARD